-While it isn't painful or a health concern, milia can definitely be an irritation.
+While it isn't painful or even a health concern, milia can definitely be an irritation.
 It can make you feel self-conscious or uncomfortable, especially when it appears on your eyelids, your cheekbones, or across your nose.
 This is why milia removal helps restore your confidence, making you feel much better about yourself.

-These white milia spots are not a result of inflammation or clogged pores.
+These white milk spots are not a result of inflammation or clogged pores.
 In fact, they have nothing to do with your pores, but are actually caused by a buildup of keratin under the epidermis, or the top layer of skin.

 Keratin is a naturally occurring protein that helps build and rejuvenate skin, nails, and hair.
 However, when dead skin cells are not sloughed off properly, keratin can become trapped, causing small white cysts to form.

 Some people are genetically prone to developing milia spots but they are most often caused by the use of skin care) (milia removal) products and cosmetics that contain heavy oils, particularly mineral oil or lanolin.

 Unless you professionally remove these spots from the face, there is no chance that they may go away.
 The condition affects people at every age, from infants to adulthood, and even though they're not harmful, they can seriously scar an otherwise flawless complexion.

 Many people opt to remove milia by professional exfoliation or microdermabrasion because it's an easy and affordable solution to their problem.

 Read on to see how CoLaz laser treatments can help you look and feel better today.